 The Nationals are a good team.
 But they aren't the 1927 Yankees.
 At best, the Nats start 2013 as the favorites to win the World Series.
 Unlikely, but possible.
 Even as the best team in the majors, they have about a 15% chance to win the World Series.
 Without Strasburg, this drops to about 11%.

 As a rough rule of thumb, each win adds about 1% to a team's World Championship chances (among teams in playoff contention).
 If Strasburg averages a WAR of 4.0, then the Nats' chance of winning it all drops by about 4% without him.

 But we assumed that shutting down Strasburg can only increase the chance of him staying healthy by 15% (at most).
-So shutting him down can't get you more than .024 World Series titles over the next four years -- that's less than 40% of the value that you are giving up in just one year by shutting him down for the rest of the season.
+So we have to multiply that 0.16 World Series titles by 0.15.
+Now the value of shutting him down to keep him healthy for the next 4 years is only .024 World Series titles over the next four years -- that's less than 40% of the value that you are giving up in just one year by shutting him down for the rest of the season.